Thoughts on Becoming an Expert Listener

 Compare and Contrast?
 What For?

-Back in those days it would never have occurred to me to buy more than one copy of a record and do a head to head comparison to see which one would sound better.
-I approached the subject Platonically, not scientifically: the record that should sound better would of course sound better, so why waste time testing?
+Back in those days it would never have occurred to me to buy more than one copy of a record and do a head to head comparison to see which one sounded better.
+I approached the subject Platonically, not scientifically: the record that should sound better would of course sound better, so what is the point of testing?

 Later on in the decade a label by the name of Mobile Fidelity would come along claiming to actually make better sounding pressings than the ones the major labels put out, and — cluelessly — I bought into that nonsense too.
 (To be fair, sometimes they did — Touch, Waiting for Columbus and American Beauty come to mind, but my god, Katy Lied, Year of the Cat and Sundown have to be three of the worst sounding records I’ve ever played in my life.)

 The Audiophile of Today

 From our point of view, today’s audiophile seems to be making the same mistakes I was making thirty years ago.
 The Audiophile Heavy Vinyl Remaster, the 45 RPM 2 LP pressing, the Half-Speed Limited Edition — aren’t these all just the latest audiophile fads, each burdened with an equally dismal track record?

 And isn’t it every bit as true today as it was in the past that the audiophiles who buy these “special” pressings rarely seem to notice that many of them don’t actually sound any good?

 The Learning Curve Is Looking Awfully Flat